San Diego Criminal Threats Attorney: Penal Code 422 Defense Law

 Get Legal Help From Our Experienced San Diego Defense Team

-Attorney Mark Deniz’s background as a former Deputy District Attorney provides our firm, The Law Offices of Mark Deniz APLC, with an intimate understanding of how the prosecution builds these cases.
+Attorney Mark Deniz‘s background as a former deputy district attorney provides our firm, The Law Offices of Mark Deniz APLC, with an intimate understanding of how the prosecution builds these cases.
 Additionally, we comprehend the serious consequences a conviction can carry.
 Leveraging this unique insight, and with attorney Deniz leading our team, we will aggressively defend your case.
 To do so, we explore every angle and argument, ensuring you have the best defense possible.
 Contact us at 858-429-9982 or send us an email to get the ball rolling.